How To Get Your Duas Accepted

 To begin and end the dua with praise of Allah SWT.

-Generally try to keep your tongue moist with the praise of Allah, for gratitude itself increases blessings.
+Generally to try and keep your tongue moist with the praise of Allah, for gratitude itself increases blessings.
+Allah Says:

 “Indeed, if you show Me gratitude, I will surely increase you” (14:7).
 And the Prophet (SAW) highlighted this when he said, “The very best dua is Alhamdulillah (All praise is for Allah).”
 [Sahih Ibn Hibban]